-model with a sharp interface to isolate the effects of the sediment.
-This assumption is an over-simplification based on field studies which highlight that velocity structure continues to vary with depth.
-Accordingly, we also model a 1-D linear velocity structure that is obtained from the East Anatolian fault zone [64] as a representative case.
-The material properties of this velocity structure are tabulated in Table 2.
+In this work, we examine the role of sediment layers on the ground motion characteristics of both supershear and subshear ruptures.
+We compare the results of models with sediment layers and models with homogeneous media with the same initial S parameter.
+In our analysis, we have utilized a simple one-layer model with a sharp interface to isolate the effects of the sediment.
+This assumption is an oversimplification based on field studies which highlight that velocity structure continues to vary with depth.
+Accordingly, we also model a 1-D linear velocity structure that is obtained from the East Anatolian fault zone (Güvercin et al. 2022) as a representative case.
+The material properties of this velocity structure are tabulated in Table A1.
 We refer to these models as LVS-1 and LVS-2.
-In Figure A.3a we show the particle velocity field in the FP and FN direction for a case with initial $S_o = 3$.
-Smilar to Model A-1, we observe the emergence of Mach cones at the free surface which are attributed to local supershear propagation.
+In Fig. A3(a) we show the particle velocity field in the FP and FN direction for a case with initial $S_0 = 3$.
+Similar to Model A-1, we observe the emergence of Mach cones at the free surface which are attributed to local supershear propagation.
 Further examining the synthetic seismograms and comparing with Model A-1, we observe almost identical features albeit with a small delay due to the different wave speed structure.
-We also explore differences in the limit that $S_o = 1.6$, and while differences do emerge, the same qualitative features are preserved with Model A-2.
+We also explore differences in the limit that $S_0 = 1.6$, and while differences do emerge, the same qualitative features are preserved with Model A-2.